-Note: This Survey is to be completed and an interview conference scheduled with the department secretary within one week of your departure from the program.
-The conference will be conducted by the Nursing Department Chair or designee.
-In addition, the exit interview conference is a Condition of Eligibility for consideration of readmission to the nursing program.
+Note: This Survey is to be completed and submitted via email to the Nursing Department Chairperson within one week of your departure from the program.
+If you wish to meet with the Nursing Department Chair or designee, please indicate this in your email.
+This exit interview form serves as your application for readmission and is a condition of eligibility for consideration of your readmission to the nursing program.